byrat/Comp-55-Res/README.md

 Create a method to read from file(json file format) which are going to have fields corresponding to the object.
 Ex: Character

-Update Character so that it takes the positioning(x,y) from the json file.
+Update Character so that it takes the positioning(x,y) from the json file